moby/moby/docs/reference/builder.md

 [filepath.Clean](http://golang.org/pkg/path/filepath/#Clean).
 Lines
 that are blank after preprocessing are ignored.

+Beyond Go's filepath.Match rules, Docker also supports a special wildcard string `**` that matches any number of directories (including zero).
+For example, `**/*.go` will exclude all files that end with `.go` that are found in all directories, including the root of the build context.

 Lines starting with `!` (exclamation mark) can be used to make exceptions to exclusions.
 The following is an example `.dockerignore` file that uses this mechanism: